 This cake has happy childhood memories written all over it.
-When Mom would make Judi’s Creme de Menthe Cake, it didn’t matter the season, it always felt like a holiday.
+When Mom would make Judi’s Grasshopper Cake, it didn’t matter the season, it always felt like a holiday.

 My mom was always known for having some Chocolate Mint Brownies stashed away in the freezer.
 For emergencies, ya know.
 That flavor combo is still one of her favorites, and I can’t help but think of her every time I see it.
 So it comes as no surprise that this cake, a recipe she got from our farm neighbor and friend, Judi Fritz, was made quite often at our house.

 Mom still makes this cake from the recipe card Judi gave her all those years ago.

 This grasshopper cake is perfect for the Christmas season or for St. Patrick’s Day (or absolutely any time, according to my mom!).
 It’s an easy and beautiful layered dessert, decked out in Creme de Menthe and fudgy goodness.
 Always a hit.

 Yield: 16 servings

 - 1 box Betty Crocker Super Moist White Cake Mix with pudding in the mix

 - 3 egg whites